ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 > {: .solution}
 {: .discussion}

-As a first step before you begin writing any code, it is a good idea to write out the steps in a plain language.
+As a first step before you begin developing an algorithm or writing any code, it is a good idea to write out the steps in a plain language.
 Let's look at an example of pseudocode for a simple algorithm to make tea:

 1. Remove a teabag from the package
 2. Put the teabag in a cup